Market Review

 Are You Prepared for the Final Descent?

-One of the most notable moves for the month was the velocity at which rates moved lower, driven by recent data that has led to speculation that the Federal Reserve might implement rate cuts under various scenarios.
 After peaking in October, the 10-year US Treasury (“the 10-year”) fell 54 basis points throughout November, starting at 4.90% and concluding at 4.36%.
 This marks the largest monthly rate move in 2023, and the largest monthly decrease since 2011.
 Remarkably, twenty months into the Federal Reserve’s campaign against inflation, investor sentiment has shifted to believe that there is a considerably higher likelihood of the central bank cutting rates in the next four months than raising them in the foreseeable future.
 The market has resoundingly agreed on 2024 rate cuts.

 Below is a hypothetical illustration of the potential consequences – and more acutely theoretical financial impact – of not staying invested.